 Disparities in arrests and incarceration are seen for both drug possession law violations as well as low-level sales.
 Those selling small amounts of drugs to support their own drug use may go to jail for decades.
 This unequal enforcement ignores the universality of drug dependency, as well as the universal appeal of drugs themselves.

-We believe that the mass criminalization of people of color, particularly young African Americans, is as profound a system of racial control as the Jim Crow laws were in this country until the mid-1960s.
+We believe that the criminalization of people of color, particularly young Black people, is as profound a system of racial control as the Jim Crow laws were in this country until the mid-1960s.

 This video from hip hop legend Shawn “Jay Z” Carter and acclaimed artist Molly Crabapple depicts the drug war’s devastating impact on the Black community from decades of biased law enforcement.